archegos-labs/platform/README.md

 ## Github Actions

+We're using the familiar good ole PR based workflow.
+This means IaC changes are validated and planeed in the PR and once approved the infrastructure is deployed/applied on merge to main.
+The workflow is as follows:

+1. Infrastructure changes are made on a branch and a PR is created against main
+1. Terragrunt validate and plan are run on any changes.
+1. Validation and planning are run on every push to a branch
+1. Reviews and approvals are applied.
+Once the PR is approved, the PR is merged into main
+1. IaC changes from the PR merge are then applied.

 ### Authentication & Authorization

 AWS is accessed from GitHub Actions using OpenID Connect.
 GitHub acts as an Identity Provider (IDP) and AWS as a Service Provider (SP).